-Negligence Of Dental Staff Auxiliaries – A Short Case Report
+Negligence Of DentalHealth Facility– A Short Case Report

 INTRODUCTION:

 Extraction of teeth is a relatively common procedure in dentistry performed under local anesthesia.
-Hopeless mobile tooth, grossly decayed tooth, irreparable damage to tooth due to trauma are few reasons wherein the extraction of teeth is advised.
+Hopeless mobile teeth, grossly decayed tooth, irreparable damage to tooth due to trauma are few reasons wherein the extraction of teeth is advised.
 Improper care of extracted wound site results in post extraction complications.
 These complications range from severe to mild depending upon the procedure undertaken while extraction.

 One of the reasons for the extraction of a tooth is by iatrogenic damage of tooth.
 Though very common complication yet limited sources of literature are noticed.
-This paper enlightens about the complications arises due to iatrogenic damage and negligence among the dental staff auxiliaries and possible treatment protocols to adapt for prevention of these iatrogenic accidents in the dental clinics.
-This clinical case report is of a failed root canal treatment leading to extraction of the tooth.
-The complications raised due to the negligent attitude of the dental staff and auxiliaries during extraction may result in physical trauma and also psychological trauma to the patient.
-At times, few dental clinics use a dental syringe for loading the solutions used in the dental operatory like saline solution, sodium bicarbonate (hypo) solution which is clear solutions and visually mimics the lidocaine hydrochloride solution.
-The dental personnel should label the contents of syringe immediately after loading with any solution.
-The damage to the soft tissues happens when an unlabeled syringe is used to treat in the operatory chair, which might lead to inadvertent consequences.
-If the unlabeled foreign solution is accidentally infiltrated during extraction assuming as a local anesthetic agent, it does not only lead to damage of soft tissue but also life threatening situations.1-3 The present case is an accidental infiltration of a foreign solution instead of the local anesthetic agent resulting in soft tissue necrosis and superceding infection.
+This paper enlightens the complications raised due to iatrogenic damage and negligence among the dental staff auxiliaries and explains the possible treatment protocols to adapt for prevention of these iatrogenic accidents in the dental clinics.
+This clinical case report informs the complications raised due to the negligent attitude of the dental health facility during extraction ,which result in physical and psychological trauma to the patient.
+Use of Syringes in the dental operatory for loading clear solutions like saline and hypo, visually mimics the lidocaine hydrochloride anaesthetic solution.
+The dental personnel should pre-label the contents of solution on the syringe before loading the syringe with any solution.
+The soft tissue insult happens when an unlabeled loaded syringe is used to treat in the operatory chair.
+If an unlabeled foreign solution accidentally infiltrated during extraction, assuming it as a local anesthetic agent, it not only leads to damage of soft tissues but sometimes can be life threatening also.1-3 The present case is an accidental infiltration of a foreign solution instead of the local anesthetic agent resulting in soft tissue necrosis and superceding infection.

 CASE REPORT

 A 56 years old male patient reported to the private dental hospital in Hyderabad, India with a necrotic sloughing in the lower anterior labial vestibule & floor of the mouth and a sinus opening on the chin with active pus discharge extra-orally.
-There was a direct communication between the floor of the mouth & lower anterior labial vestibule underneath the base of the mandible.
-(Fig 1)
+There was a direct communication between the floor of the mouth & lower anterior labial vestibule underneath the base of the mandibleThe dental history reveals that extraction of failed root canal treated tooth was planned and a solution was injected into the mucosa for the extraction of the tooth, but failed to extract the tooth as a whole, since adequate anaesthesia was not achieved and ends up with a traumatic socket.

-The past dental history reveals that, ten days before the patient visited a general dentist for extraction of his lower anterior failed root canal treated the tooth with no pre-existing, pre-morbid conditions.
-According to the history provided by the patient, the dentist had infiltrated a foreign solution in both the buccal & lingual vestibule in the lower anterior region for extraction of teeth.
-The dentist after trying to extract, failed to do so, leaving the root in the alveolus, since adequate anesthesia is not achieved during the extraction procedure leading to the traumatic procedure at the extraction site.

-After a few hours the patient developed stinging sensation in the tissues near to the extracted site, which was explained to the patient as a routine phenomenon and was placed on antibiotics.
-Two days later the patient noticed a yellowish tissue mass in the lower labial vestibular region.
-He visited the dentist with the same ailment and was told that it could be an infection because of the attempted traumatic extraction and the area was copiously irrigated and the patient was switched to another medication.
-The patient returned to the dentist with a sinus opening on the chin and pus discharge on the 8th day.
+The post incident complications include stinging sensation at the site, two days later yellowish tissue mass appeared and the following eighth day patient noticed sinus opening near the chin with pus discharge..
 The dentist referred the patient to our hospital, as he was not able to handle the case.